LogoLogo

 This is step by step guide to integrate answr in the Make ecosystem.
 Connect thousands apps with answr under 5 minutes.

-Make (formely Integromat) is a visual platform for anyone to design, build, and automate anything—from tasks and workflows to apps and systems.
+(formely Integromat) is a visual platform for anyone to design, build, and automate anything—from tasks and workflows to apps and systems.
 It helps the user to connect different apps and services using an intuitive no-code builder.

 Before using this guide, an account in Make must be created.
-If you don't have an account, just register to the platform.
+If you don't have an account, just to the platform.
 If you already have an account, just log in.

 Create a new scenario